November 24th, 2021 at 7:19 pm EDT

 “Driver 8,” the first single and second R.E.M. track on the album, closes Georgia Blue with an anthemic, shaded chorus.
 It achieves the rare feat of a cover: at once of the new band’s, yet so tonally accurate that you can infer who originally performed it even if you’d never heard the song before.

 It won’t earn front-to-back plays like recent 400 Unit albums have, but Georgia Blue is a rarity in 2021 rock, widening into a sonic split, digging down into the grooves.
 In the unified reverb and bare delivery, the collection could believably sidle into any decade’s record stores dating all the way back to the 50s.
 For an album to call a time-traveling shot like that is ambitious.
 To even come close to the wall, let alone clear it, is to inch infamy.
 Few musicians have the strength, fewer yet the mechanics.
 Isbell and company might just have it all.
 That their most recent two original albums actually might exceed these cohesive covers in exhibitions of talent is perhaps the most interactive part of experiencing Georgia Blue.
-You’re not only witnessing a band recreate somethings great; you’re witnessing a band’s Wednesday.
+You’re not only witnessing a band recreate exceptional harmony; you’re witnessing a band’s Wednesday.

 DON’T MISS: “Nightswimming,” “Honeysuckle Blue,” “Cross Bones Style,” “Sometimes Salvation”